Vauxhall-Endfield/DuckyScript-WinSecuritySwitch/README.md

 ALT y
 ```

 Notice that we have added a custom **DELAY** value of 2000 (equivalent to two seconds) after entering the string to launch Windows PowerShell.
-This is because we want to give the payload enough time to react accordingly to the User Account Control popup when we want to run Windows PowerShell as an adminstrator, especially if we're executing these payloads in an older hardware.
+This is because we want to give the payload enough time to react accordingly to the User Account Control popup when we want to run Windows PowerShell as an adminstrator, especially if we are executing these payloads in an older hardware.

-Once each of the payloads has executed its assigned functions, we will terminate the Windows PowerShell application by simply adding these two lines at the end of our file, as follows:
+Finally, we will add these two lines of code at the end of our payloads to terminate Windows PowerShell, as follows:

 ```
 STRING exit